zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/extracts-replicats/extracts-replicats.md

 ### Prerequisites

-This lab assumes that you completed all preceding labs.
+This lab assumes that you completed all preceding labs, and your deployment is in the Active state.

 ## **STEP 1**: Log in to the Oracle GoldenGate deployment console